 Salespeople and marketers working in the financial services profession, as well as college students, can earn the Accredited Retirement Plan Consultant (ARPC) certificate to show they have proficiency and professionalism sufficient to help employers create effective retirement plans for workers.
-That includes plan features and designs as well as how to educate, advice and communicate with eligible employees about the plan, not to mention marketing the plans.
+That includes plan features and designs as well as how to educate, advise and communicate with eligible employees about the plan, not to mention marketing the plans.
 They can also address required reporting and compliance demands.
 Meanwhile, a financial advisor can offer individuals, whether they are employees or not, valuable advice on creating, adjusting and monitoring their own personal financial plan.

 ARPC Issuing Body

 The Society of Professional Asset Managers and Recordkeepers (SPARK) is the sponsor of the ARPC certificate.
 The nonprofit was formed in 1998 and acts as an advocacy group on federal retirement policy.
 The membership of SPARK includes many of the financial industry’s top companies, including BlackRock, Fidelity, Charles Schwab and Merrill Lynch.
 In addition to the APRC certificate program, SPARK provides research, training and other resources on cybersecurity, fraud, compliance and industry best practices.